![]() |

 Who wrote the Tao Te Ching?

-Tao Te Ching is traditionally attributed to Laozi, an ancient Chinese sage and
+The Tao Te Ching is traditionally attributed to Laozi, an ancient Chinese thinker and a central figure in Taoist philosophy.

 What does Tao mean?